Loading [MathJax]/jax/output/HTML-CSS/jax.js

 Claire Vallance (University of Oxford)

-This page titled 1.24: Vibraciones moleculares is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Claire Vallance via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.24: Vibraciones moleculares is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Claire Vallance via source content that was edited to the style and standards of the LibreTexts platform.